PublicDataWorks/complaint-manager/README.md

 #### Then, set up environment variables for:

-(Use your credentials for auth0 staging and a host of http://localhost:3000/)
+(Use your credentials for auth0 ci and a host of http://localhost:3000/)

     TEST_USER
     TEST_PASS